-In lockdown and looking for quarantine dinner ideas?
-During quarantine cooking and quarantine meal prep we have to be resourceful with pantry staples and freezer staples, and to keep recipes simple with regular ingredients you already have.
+A simple, budget-friendly, healthy meal made with pantry staples and freezer staples.
 Many need large family-sized meal prep that is kid-friendly yet healthy.
 But that doesn’t mean you can’t have a nutritious and delicious family dinner and meatless comfort food and full of veggies and protein!
 This dish is meatless, but has a meaty flavor due to a little beef bouillon, but it can be made vegan with veggie broth too, both ways taste good!

 Although I’m not about to become a full on vegan as I need my iron, I do like balance and whole foods.
 And lots of veggies.
 And I made this lentil shepherd’s pie for a client’s family before and not only the adults, but all their small kids said this shepherd’s pie was yummy so its a kid-approved meal!